 Rock Island County reports 1 death, 73 new COVID-19 cases

-ROCK ISLAND, Ill.
-(KWQC) - The Rock Island County Health Department Friday reported the death of a woman in her 60s from COVID-19, bringing the total number of cases to 363.
+ROCK ISLAND Co., Ill.
+(KWQC) - The Rock Island County Health Department Monday reported the death of a man in his 60s from COVID-19, bringing the total number of deaths to 367.

-The health department also reported 73 new cases of COVID-19 since Wednesday, bringing the total number of cases to 18,410.
-Currently, 38 patients are hospitalized in the county with the virus.
-The average age of newly infected patients is 39.
+In addition, the health department reported 73 new COVID-19 cases since Friday, bringing the total number of cases to 18,556.
+Currently, 29 patients are hospitalized in the county with the virus.
+The average age of newly infected patients is 40, according to the health department.

 - Three women in their 60s